Early Years Resources

 This comprehensive road safety program for educators, parents and carers of 0 – 8 year old children is delivered in two components:

-The teacher resource provides learning activities that help teachers deliver contemporary, age-appropriate resilience, drug education and road safety programs.
+Challenges and Choices provides learning activities that help teachers deliver contemporary, age-appropriate resilience, drug education and road safety programs.
 Practical examples of how teachers and families can promote the learning of personal and social skills (such as helpful thinking, positive attitudes, recognising and managing emotional responses, seeking help, and making friends) in children are also provided.
-The workshop unpacks this resource.

 National Practices for Early Childhood Road Safety Education